-When we have the same set of data in parallel columns often times we try to match both the columns and see whether the parallel cells data is the same or not.
-In most of the excel forums, we can see this question raised by quite a few people those who use excel in their workplace.
-Comparing and matching two columns in excel data can be done in several ways deepening up on the tools user know and also it depends on the data structure.
-For an example, a user may want to compare or match two columns and get the result as TRUE or FALSE, some user wants the result in their own words, some users want to highlight all the matching data, some users want to highlight only unique values.
-Like this, depending upon the requirement of the user we can do the matching.
+Comparing and matching two columns in excel data can be done in several ways deepening upon the tools user know, and also it depends on the data structure.
+For an example, a user may want to compare or match two columns and get the result as TRUE or FALSE; some user wants the result in their own words, some users want to highlight all the matching data, some users want to highlight only unique values.
+Like this, depending on the requirement of the user, we can do the matching.

 Example #1 – Compare Two Columns Data

-In some cells, we got the result as FALSE (colored cells) that means Source 1 data is not equal to Source 2.
+In some cells, we got the result as FALSE (colored cells), which means Source 1 data is not equal to Source 2.
 Let’s look at each cell in detail.

-- Cell C3: In A3 cell we have “New York” and in B3 cell we have “NewYork”.
-Here the difference is we don’t have space character after the word “New”.
-So the result is “FALSE”.
+Cell C3: In A3 cell, we have “New York”, and in B3 cell, we have “NewYork”.
+Here the difference is we don’t have space characters after the word “New”.
+So the result is FALSE.

-- Cell C7: In A7 cell we have “Bangalore” and in cell B7 we have “Bengaluru”.
-So both are different and obviously result is FALSE.
+Cell C7: In A7 cell, we have “Bangalor”, and in cell B7, we have “Bengaluru”.
+So both are different, and obviously, the result is FALSE.

-- Cell C9: This is the special case.
-In cell A9 & B9 we have the same value of “New Delhi” but still we got the result as “FALSE”.
-This is the extreme case but real time example.
-By just looking at the data we cannot really tell what the difference is, we need to go minute analysis mode.
+Cell C9: This is a special case.
+In cell A9 and B9, we have the same value as “New Delhi”, but still, we got the result as FALSE.
+This is an extreme case but a real-time example.
+By just looking at the data, we cannot really tell what the difference is; we need to go minute analysis mode.

-Let’s apply LEN function for each cell which tells the number of characters in the selected cell.
+- Let’s apply the LEN function in excel for each cell, which tells the number of characters in the selected cell.

-In cell A9 we have 9 characters but in cell B9 we have 10 characters i.e. one extra character in cell B9.
-Press F2 key (edit) in cell B9.
+- In cell A9, we have 9 characters, but in cell B9, we have ten characters, i.e., one extra character in cell B9.
+Press the F2 key (edit) in cell B9.

 Example #2 – Case Sensitive Match

 The Exact Function looks for two values and returns TRUE if the value 1 is equal to value 2.
-For an example if the value 1 is “Mumbai” and value 2 is “MUMBAI” it will return FALSE because value 1 characters are in proper format and value 2 characters are in uppercase format.
+For example, if the value 1 is “Mumbai” and value 2 is “MUMBAI” it will return FALSE because the value 1 characters are in proper format and value 2 characters are in uppercase format.

 Take a look at the below data now.